kevinresol/game-server-docker/README.md

 For a list of available build commands, run `pnpm eval --help`.

 > Note: This readme assumes basic familiarity with Docker and Node.js/pnpm.

+## License

+The Dockerfiles and scripts in this repository are licensed under the MIT License (see the LICENSE file).
+This license does not extend to the game server binaries included in the Docker images.
+The use of these binaries is subject to the terms of the game's end-user license agreement (EULA).